apache/spark/docs/structured-streaming-programming-guide.md

 query.exception();       // the exception if the query has been terminated with error

-query.recentProgress();  // an array of the most recent process updates for this query
+query.recentProgress();  // an array of the most recent progress updates for this query

-query.lastProgress();    // the most recent process update of this streaming query
+query.lastProgress();    // the most recent progress update of this streaming query

 {% endhighlight %}